ninchat/ninchat-api/api.md

 ### `create_master_key`

 - `action_id` : integer
+- `realm_id` : string (optional)
 - `master_key_type` : string (optional)
 - `master_key_id` : string (optional)

 Reply event: [`master_key_created`](#master_key_created)

+If `realm_id` is not specified, the created key can be used with any resource owned by the creator (to the extent supported by the API).
+In particular, puppet users can be created and controlled with such keys.

+If `realm_id` is specified, the created key can only be used with resources associated with that realm (e.g. channels and audience metadata).
+Such keys can be created and deleted by realm operators.

 If `master_key_type` is "ninchat" or left unspecified, an id and a secret key are generated automatically.